maxcan7/codingchallenge_equitydata/README.md

 I have a windows PC and git bash has been finicky for unix terminal operations for me so I chose to write this pipeline almost exclusively in python, run through Spyder / Ipython.
 With more time, I would like to test this dataset in an Ubuntu virtualmachine and run it through a unix terminal.

+## Requirements
+This pipeline requires python3 and postgres

+**The following python packages are requred for equitydata_createdb.py**:
+configparser
+psycopg2

+**The following python packages are requred for equitydata_preprocess.py**:
+zipfile
+configparser
+pandas
+sqlalchemy

+**The following python packages are requred for equitydata_query.py**:
+configparser
+sqlalchemy

 ## Config
 You will need to create a .ini file as a config with the following sections: